sophie-thomson/mad-hatters-personality-quiz/README.md

 ### Additional Features to Implement
 To expand on this site, there are a number of features that could be added to provide additional information and functionality:
-- A button inviting the user to share their quiz results on their social media profile.
+- A button with automated action for sharing tagline results for the quiz on social media profiles.
 - The option to download a recipe for an item to take to the Mad Hatter's Tea Party relating to their character.

 ## Design